StrykerEbanks-Robinson/mixed-messages/README.md

 ## Usage

-To use this program, download the main.js file onto your computer, and run it using <node main.js> from your command line terminal.
+To use this program, download the main.js file onto your computer and run it using `node main.js` from your command line terminal.

 ## Contributors